zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/valuegeneratednever-method.md

 description: Usage of the Fluent API ValueGeneratedNever Method in Entity Framework Core
 canonical: /configuration/fluent-api/valuegeneratednever-method
 status: Published
-lastmod: 2023-02-27
+lastmod: 2025-07-11
 ---

 # EF Core ValueGeneratedNever

-The Entity Framework Core Fluent API `ValueGeneratedNever` provides a way to specify that the value for the selected property should never be generated automtically by the database.
+The Entity Framework Core Fluent API `ValueGeneratedNever` provides a way to specify that the value for the selected property should never be generated automatically by the database.
 This is useful if you want to circumvent the database's default behaviour.

 ```csharp
 public class SampleContext : DbContext